HomeEnterprise ITData CenterBudget 2020: Govt should encourage setting up data centres in India, says Newgen MD Diwakar Nigam

 Preferred Source of Google

-With becoming the fundamental rights and Joint Parliamentary committee examining the Personal Data Protection Bill, the data security, privacy and compliance have become critical for businesses and consumers.
+With privacy becoming the fundamental rights and Joint Parliamentary committee examining the Personal Data Protection Bill, the data security, privacy and compliance have become critical for businesses and consumers.
 So, the government should encourage the private sector to set up data centres in the country, said a senior executive from Newgen Software.

-“As data security, privacy and compliance become increasingly critical, the government should encourage the private sector to set up data centres in the country,” said Newgen managing director Diwakar Nigam, adding that the government should also continue its thrust towards initiatives such as Digital India, Skill India, Make in India and emphasize on technologies that encourage and creation of rural e-infrastructure.
+“As data security, privacy and compliance become increasingly critical, the government should encourage the private sector to set up data centres in the country,” said Newgen managing director Diwakar Nigam, adding that the government should also continue its thrust towards initiatives such as Digital India, Skill India, Make in India and emphasize on technologies that encourage digitization and creation of rural e-infrastructure.

 Advertisement